tuxidriver/inecontainer/README.rst

 Chunk Header
 ------------
-The format of a chunk header is described in Table :num:`table-container-chunk-header`.
+The format of a chunk header is described below.
 Note data is in little-endian format.

 .. _table-container-chunk-header:
 .. table:: Chunk header format